 Position-based: Gives 40% of credit to both the first and last ad interactions and corresponding keywords, with the remaining 20% spread out across the other ad interactions on the path.

 Data-driven: Distributes credit for the conversion based on your past data for this conversion action.
 It's different from the other models, in that it uses your account's data to calculate the actual contribution of each interaction across the conversion path.
-Note: This is only available to accounts with enough data.
+The "Data-driven" model is the default attribution model for most conversion actions.
 Learn more about data-driven attribution

 You own a restaurant called Ristorante Abigaille in Florence, Italy.
 A customer finds your site by clicking on your ads after performing each of these searches: "restaurant tuscany," "restaurant florence," "3 star restaurant florence," and then "3 star restaurant abigaille florence."
 She makes a reservation after clicking on your ad that appeared with "3 star restaurant abigaille florence."